ArbitrumFoundation/governance/docs/security-council-mgmt.md

 - **Election creation.** Elections can be created by anyone, but only every 6 months.
 The election alternates between targeting the positions on the two cohorts.
 Once created, this first stage of the election process lasts for 7 days.
 - **Candidate registration.** During these 7 days, any candidate can register, unless they are already a member of the other cohort.
 Members of the current cohort (the cohort up for election) are allowed to register for re-election.
 - **Endorsing candidates.** Delegates can endorse a candidate during this 7 day window.
 A single delegate can split their vote across multiple candidates.
 No candidate can accrue more than 0.2% of all votable tokens.
-- **Fallback in case of too few candidates.** In the event that fewer than 6 candidates receive a 0.2% endorsement, outgoing members of the cohort up for election will be selected to make up to 6 candidates.
+- **Fallback in case of too few candidates.** In the event that fewer than 6 candidates receive a 0.2% endorsement, the Arbitrum Foundation will randomly select members from the outgoing cohort to make up to 6 candidates.

 ### Implementation details

 The nominee selection process is implemented by the `SecurityCouncilNomineeElectionGovernor` contract.

-It inherits most of its functionality from the OpenZeppelin Governor contracts and we have extended it with an extra feature:
+It inherits most of its functionality from the OpenZeppelin Governor contracts, extended for some addition features:

 - Custom counting module to allow delegates to endorse multiple candidates.
 - Overridden proposal and execution to make the governor single purpose.